booox/Learn-Notes/python/web frameworks/Flask/Book - Flask Web Development Notes.md

     * The *default* field should be set to *True* for only one role and *False* for all the others.
         * The role marked as default will be the one assigned to new users upon registration.
     * The second addition to the model is the *permissions* field, which is an integer that will be used as bit flags.
+        * Each task will be assigned a *bit* *position* , and for each role the tasks that are allowed for that role will have their bits set to *1* .

 * Application permissions
     * ![Table 9-1.
 Application permissions](images/Table 9-1.
 Application permissions.jpg)

+    * Note that a total of *eight* bits was allocated to tasks, and so far only five have been used.
+    * The remaining *three* are left for future expansion.

     * *app/models.py* : Permission constants
         ```